•• WALKIE FIRMS A to Z ••

-We hope to begin listing those companies who worked in the Walking Picture business.
-The firms and places (not all firms were named on cards) covered to date are listed above.
-Through the help of collectors we have identified 50 or so such firms, many of who came and went quite quickly.
-A few names however carried on business for many years.
-Barkers established themselves in 1927 and were still active in the 1980s.
-Wrates, in Skegness, began before WW2 and only stopped taking walkies late on (the firm are still in business, albeit now doing school portraits and commercial work).
+Through our own research and with the help of collectors we have now identified over 200 such firms and estimate that between them they took over 40 MILLION walking pictures from the 1920s to the 1960s.
+Many of the firms came and went quite quickly, however a few names carried on business for many years.
+Barkers in Great Yarmouth for example established themselves in 1927 and were still active in the 1980s.
+Wrates, in Skegness, founded in 1907, began taking walkies around 1920 and only stopped taking in 1975 (and are still in business, albeit now doing school portraits and commercial work).
 Snaps, in Bridlington, opened for business in 1927 and only closed in the sixties.
-Typical of many firms, they were on off-shoot of an older more up-market high street photographic studio, and opened a separate premises to cater for Walking Pictures and other informal work.
-As well as walkies, they snapped boat trips, weddings, people sitting on the sea-front, in deckchairs, or watching beach entertainments.
-The bigger the crowd, the more people might want to buy a print.
-Sunbeam operated out of Margate and were astonishingly busy for many years, shooting an estimated 35,000 Walking Pictures on a busy Bank Holiday in the thirties, with their photographers each covering a specific area of the sea-front.
+Sunbeam operated out of Margate and were astonishingly busy between the early 1920s and the 1960s, shooting an estimated 35,000 Walking Pictures on a busy Bank Holiday in the thirties, with their photographers each covering a specific area of the sea-front.

 The forthcoming book Go Home On A Postcard will carry details of some of the important firms.

 I am starting to add the locations of walking picture firms to a Google Maps layer and you can see the progress by clicking the link below.
 So far just Mablethorpe and Skegness are on.